graceyehyunkim/EduKomics/README.md

 # Contributing to this Repository

 Updates to the repository are restricted to approved individuals only, to prevent unnecessary and undocumented modification to project details.
 However, because this is a project created to be modified in a fashion conducive to our open source license, in the future, steps for how to contribute to this project while maintaining its integrity will be provided.
-Currently, this remains a private project until initial format has been solidified.
+Currently, this remains a private project until the first version is released.

 # Project Description